 - How are select committee members put in place in the House of Commons?

 - How are select committees set up in the House of Lords?

 - What is the Intelligence and Security Committee (ISC)?

 Select committees are committees of Members appointed by one or both Houses of Parliament to carry out particular tasks on behalf of the House or both Houses, or to work on a particular issue or policy area and report back.

 In the Westminster Parliament, select committees are separate from and additional to legislative committees.
 (In this respect, the Westminster Parliament differs from many other parliaments.)
-Legislative committees scrutinise bills and draft bills.
+Legislative committees scrutinise bills and draft bills, and pieces of delegated legislation.
 (Legislative committees may also be referred to as ‘general committees’.)

 What are the different types of select committee?